|Able Seaman Course

 Subjects include Rules of the Road, compasses, US Aids to

-commands, line handling and line handling commands, seamanship
+line handling and line handling commands, seamanship and

 There are no course prerequisites for the AB Course.

-National Rating Endorsement required to work on commercial
+Rating Endorsement required to work on commercial seagoing vessels

-a minimum of 360-days of sea service experience on ocean waters
+minimum of 360-days of sea service experience on ocean waters OR